 Straight razors are heavier than disposable ones because of their blade and handle material, which are made of steel and wood.
 Most men would prefer their razors are heavier because it tends to be easier to shave—especially on downward strokes.

 However, the matter is not only whether or not the razor is heavy, and it is also about your ability to handle it when using all the different angles in shaving.

 More Environmentally Friendly

 With all the different establishments in the world trying to go green—paper and eco-bag rather than plastic bags, bamboo and metal straws instead of plastic ones, reusable lunch packs instead of disposable containers—it is also time to shift shaving routines to one that is kinder to the environment.

-Disposable razors are primarily from plastic.
-Even the packaging they come wrapped in is plastic and is highly challenging to open.
-That said, whenever you throw away a disposable razor, you are contributing to landfill.
+Disposable razors are primarily from plastic, and even the packaging they come wrapped in is plastic and is highly challenging to open.
+Whenever you throw away a disposable razor, you are contributing to landfills.15

 Meanwhile, straight razors can last a hundred years.
-You can even pass quality straight razors down to the next generation when taken care of with proper maintenance and sharpening.
+You can even pass high-quality straight razors down to the next generation when taken care of with proper maintenance and sharpening.

 With the cost-saving characteristics plus you contributing to the lessening of plastics in our landfills, the switch to straight razors would probably be heavier on your decision scale now.